Title | Date added | Template | Mechanism | Date | Full Recommendation | Recommendation Status | Themes | Demographics | Source Reference Info |

 | CRC/C/IRN/CO/3-4 |

-REF0884 | Mar 27, 2021 | Recommendations | CRC | Mar 1, 2016 | Commute all existing sentences for offenders on death row who committed a crime while under the age of 18 years. | Not Implemented |
+REF0887 | Mar 27, 2021 | Recommendations | CRC | Mar 1, 2016 | Ensure that those responsible for the approval of forced and child marriage, including judges, parents, guardians, and religious or traditional leaders, are held accountable; | Not Implemented |

 |